bsara/firehose-ember-shared/README.md

 - `pickerPosition` - Determines where the color picker will appear relative to the text field.
 If a value is given that is not listed below, then the default will be used.
   - __Type:__ `enum`
   - __Options:__
-    - `"top"` - The picker's bottom left corner will touch the text field's top left corner.
+    - `"top-left"` - The picker's bottom left corner will touch the text field's top left corner.
-    - `"top-left"` - The picker's bottom right corner will touch the text field's top right corner.
+    - `"top-right"` - The picker's bottom right corner will touch the text field's top right corner.
-    - `"bottom"` __default__ - The picker's top left corner will touch the text field's bottom left corner.
+    - `"bottom-left"` __default__ - The picker's top left corner will touch the text field's bottom left corner.
-    - `"bottom-left"` - The picker's top right corner will touch the text field's bottom right corner.
+    - `"bottom-right"` - The picker's top right corner will touch the text field's bottom right corner.
     - `"left"` - The picker's right side will touch the text field's left side and be centered with the text field.
-    - `"left-high"` - The picker's bottom right corner will touch the text field's bottom left corner.
+    - `"left-top"` - The picker's bottom right corner will touch the text field's bottom left corner.
-    - `"left-low"` - The picker's top right corner will touch the text field's top left corner.
+    - `"left-bottom"` - The picker's top right corner will touch the text field's top left corner.
     - `"right"` - The picker's left side will touch the text field's right side and be centered with the text field.
-    - `"right-high"` - The picker's bottom left corner will touch the text field's bottom right corner.
+    - `"right-top"` - The picker's bottom left corner will touch the text field's bottom right corner.
-    - `"right-low"` - The picker's top left corner will touch the text field's top right corner.
+    - `"right-bottom"` - The picker's top left corner will touch the text field's top right corner.
-- `pickerStyleSelector` - Used to find all elements that should have their CSS updated when the color is updated.
+- `popup`: Whether the color picker is appended to the element or triggered by an event.
-  - __Type:__ `jQuery Selector`
+  - __Type:__ `boolean`
-  - __Default:__ `null`
+  - __Default:__ `false`
-- `pickerStyleAttribute` - The CSS attribute to update for the object(s) specified by `pickerStyleSelector`. (__NOTE:__ Specifying multiple attributes is NOT currently supported.)
+- `popupEvent`: The desired event to trigger the color picker (only used if `popup` is `true`).
   - __Type:__ `string`
-  - __Default:__ `"color"`
-- `pickerValueSelector` - Used to find all elements that should have their values updated when the color is updated.
-  - __Type:__ `jQuery Selector`
-  - __Default:__ `this`
+  - __Default:__ `"click"`
-- `setColorEvent` - The event on which the color should be set as the current color and the elements specified by `pickerValueSelector` and `pickerStyleSelector' should be updated accordingly.
+- `setColorEvent` - The event on which the color should be set as the current color and the elements specified by `valueSelector` and `styleSelector` should be updated accordingly.
 If a value is given that is not listed below, then the default will be used.
   - __Type:__ `enum`
   - __Options:__
     - `"change"` __default__
     - `"hide"`
     - `"submit"`
-- `showPickerEvent` - The desired event to trigger the colorpicker.
+- `styleAttribute` - The CSS attribute to update for the object(s) specified by `styleSelector`. (__NOTE:__ Specifying multiple attributes is NOT currently supported.)
   - __Type:__ `string`
+  - __Default:__ `"color"`
+- `styleSelector` - Used to find all elements that should have their CSS updated when the color is updated.
+  - __Type:__ `jQuery Selector`
-  - __Default:__ `"click"`
+  - __Default:__ `null`
-- `useAllCaps` - When true, all capital letters are used for hex representations of colors.
+- `valueSelector` - Used to find all elements that should have their values updated when the color is updated.
-  - __Type:__ `boolean`
+  - __Type:__ `jQuery Selector`
-  - __Default:__ `true`
+  - __Default:__ `this`

 #### Additional Events (All are optional)

+- `onBeforeCancelPicker` - Callback function triggered before the color picker is cancelled.
+If not explicitly set, a default function will be used.
 - `onBeforeShowPicker` - Callback function triggered before the color picker is shown.
 If not explicitly set, a default function will be used.
+- `onCancelPicker` - Callback function triggered when the color picker cancel is clicked.
+If not explicity set, a default function will be used.
 - `onChangePicker` - Callback function triggered when the color is changed.
 If not explicitly set, a default function will be used.
 - `onHidePicker` - Callback function triggered when the color picker is hidden.
 If not explicitly set, a default function will be used.
 - `onShowPicker` - Callback function triggered when the color picker is shown.
 If not explicitly set, a default function will be used.